 In addition, the GDPR includes restrictions on cross-border data transfers.
-A decision by the Court of Justice of the European Union (the Schrems II ruling) has invalidated the E.U.-U.S. Privacy Shield Framework, which was one of the primary mechanisms used by U.S. companies to import personal information from Europe.
-Similarly, the Swiss Federal Data Protection and Information Commissioner recently opined that the Swiss-U.S. Privacy Shield is inadequate for transfers of data from Switzerland to the U.S. The U.K., whose data protection laws are similar to those of the E.U., may similarly determine that the EU-U.S. Privacy Shield Framework is not a valid mechanism for lawfully transferring personal information from the U.K. to the U.S. On June 4, 2021, the European Commission adopted new Standard Contractual Clauses ("SCCs") that are designed to be a mechanism by which entities can transfer personal information out of the EEA to jurisdictions that the European Commission has not found to provide an adequate level of protection.
+A decision by the Court of Justice of the European Union (CJEU) (the Schrems II ruling) has invalidated the E.U.-U.S. Privacy Shield Framework, which was one of the primary mechanisms used by U.S. companies to import personal information from Europe.
+Similarly, the Swiss Federal Data Protection and Information Commissioner opined that the Swiss-U.S. Privacy Shield is inadequate for transfers of data from Switzerland to the U.S. On June 4, 2021, the European Commission adopted new Standard Contractual Clauses ("SCCs") that are designed to be a mechanism by which entities can transfer personal information out of the EEA to jurisdictions that the European Commission has not found to provide an adequate level of protection.
 Currently, the SCCs are a valid mechanism to transfer personal information outside of the EEA.
 The SCCs, however, require parties that rely upon that legal mechanism to comply with additional obligations, such as conducting transfer impact assessments to determine whether additional security measures are necessary to protect the transferred personal information.
 Moreover, due to potential legal challenges, uncertainty exists regarding whether the SCCs will remain a valid mechanism.
 The new SCCs may increase the legal risks and liabilities under European privacy, data protection, and information security laws.
-Given that, at present, there are few, if any, viable alternatives to the SCCs, any transfers by us or our vendors of personal information from Europe may not comply with European data protection law, which may increase our exposure to the GDPR's heightened sanctions for violations of its cross-border data transfer restrictions and may prohibit our transfer of E.U. personal informati
+Given that, at present, there are few, if any, viable alternatives to the SCCs, any transfers by us or our yendors of personal information from Europe may not comply with European data protection laws, which may increase our exposure to European data protection laws' heightened sanctions for violations of its cross-border data transfer restrictions and may prohibit our transfer of European personal information outside of Europe (including clinical trial data), and may adversely impact our operations, product development and ability to provide our products.
+The U.K. is not subject to the European Commission's revised SCCs but has published its own transfer mechanism, the International Data Transfer Agreement ("IDTA"), which enables transfers from the U.K. We will be required to implement these new safeguards when conducting restricted data transfers under the GDPR and the U.K. GDPR and doing so will require significant effort and cost.
+In addition, additional measures may be required even when relying on SCCs or the IDTA, where the laws of the importer's country do not offer an adequate level of protection, such as the U.S. Use of SCCs and IDTA must consequently be assessed on a case-by-case basis taking into account the legal regime applicable in the destination country, in particular applicable surveillance laws and rights of individuals.